 Trades in Canada

-In Canada, trades training and certification are the responsibility of the provinces and territories (known as jurisdictions).
-The Interprovincial Standards Red Seal Program was established to help harmonize training and certification requirements across Canada.
-Over the years, the Red Seal has become the national standard of excellence for skilled trades in Canada.
+The Red Seal Program was originally established to support the mobility of apprentices and skilled tradespeople across Canada.
+Over the years, the Red Seal has become a nationally-recognized standard for skilled trades workers in Canada.

 Provincial and Territorial Designated Trades